Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Accelerated Training and Inference of IGL NN Using DHF in IGL

 where $\gamma$ is a smoothing factor less than 1.
-Since the graph's performance is optimal when $\dot{R} \geq 0$ (or near-optimal, as an approximation of the minimum slots is used in \eqref{eq:reward_signal}), we use $\mathbf{1}_{\{\dot{R} \geq 0\}}$ as an indicator of whether the NGM NN has satisfactory performance.
-In \eqref{eq:averaged_reward_performance}, if the averaged reward indicator $\Omega$ is greater than $\hat{\Omega}$, i.e., the NGM NN achieves an averaged satisfactory performance with the current number of STAs $K'$, then the number of batched STAs $K'$ increases by $K''$ in the next iteration; otherwise, the algorithm keeps the same number of STAs $K'$.
+Since the graph's performance is near-optimal when $R \geq 0$ (note that the maximum $R$ is greater than $0$ as an approximation of the minimum slots is used in \eqref{eq:reward_signal}\eqref{eq:min_z_approximation}), we use $\mathbf{1}_{\{R \geq 0\}}$ as an indicator of whether the IGL NN has satisfactory performance.
+In \eqref{eq:averaged_reward_performance}, if the averaged reward indicator $\Omega$ is greater than a threshold $\hat{\Omega}$, i.e., the IGL NN achieves an averaged satisfactory performance with the current number of STAs $K'$, then the number of batched STAs $K'$ increases by $K''$ in the next iteration; otherwise, the algorithm keeps the same number of STAs $K'$.
 The algorithm terminates if it achieves an averaged satisfactory performance with $K$ STAs.
 The mean of the parameter distribution is returned as the trained EGNN parameters.